mwdhont/SimCLRv1-keras-tensorflow/README.md

 ### Results

 The table below lists the top-1 accuracy for all cases.
 It can be seen that SimCLR improves the classification performance for all fractions of the training set on both the linear and fine-tuned classifier.
-For the 5%-fraction, the linear classifier accuracy improves with 13%.
-Furthermore, the t-SNE plot demonstrates a clear clustering of the features according to their class, after training with the SimCLR framework.

 One can consequently conclude that the feature encoding of the base_model clearly improves thanks to the SimCLR framework.